 This project and website has grown out of a blog post written by Jeff Kaiser, called, Why Reaper?
-The post led to an ongoing discussion on pedagogy and music technology between Kaiser and Louis Lopez, long-time audio-professionals and professors who teach music production, including Pro Tools, Logic, Ableton Live, Max/MSP, and more, in a university (Kaiser) and community college (Lopez).
-Our discussion explored the idea that while the desire to familiarize students with the specific software applications that are most commonly used in the professional studio world (Logic, Pro Tools, etc.) is understandable, and necessary if students wish to be employed by certain market arenas, it should be balanced by introductions to and instruction in tools that permit a greater diversity of use and of users.
-We concluded that we ought to advocate the introduction of the digital audio workstation (DAW) Reaper and other alternative platforms as options in educational institutions and other contexts dominated by Pro Tools and Logic, et cetera.
+The post led to an ongoing discussion on pedagogy and music technology between Kaiser and several colleagues, long-time audio-professionals and educators who teach music production, including Pro Tools, Logic, Ableton Live, Max/MSP, and more, in universities, community colleges, K-12, tech schools, et cetera.
+The discussion explored the idea that while the desire to familiarize students with the specific software applications that are most commonly used in the professional studio world (Logic, Pro Tools, etc.) is understandable, and necessary if students wish to be employed by certain market arenas, it should be balanced by introductions to—and instruction in—tools that permit a greater diversity of use and of users.
+We concluded that we ought to advocate the introduction of the digital audio workstation (DAW) Reaper and other alternative platforms as options in educational institutions and other contexts frequently dominated by Pro Tools and Logic, et cetera.

-NOTE: Neither of the authors has any affiliation with the makers of Reaper, or the various other products they discuss here.
+NOTE: The author (Jeff Kaiser) does not have any affiliation with the makers of Reaper, or the various other products they discuss here.

 In our conversations, we asked the question, "What might a forward-looking pedagogy in music technology look like?"
 Such a pedagogy must certainly teach the current context, applications, and technologies, but it should also address technologies and applications that may not yet be common in the industry, but have the possibility to bring about innovation.
 We believe education is about much more than the transference of information and technological solutions from instructors to students.
 For us, education must also explore possibilities, and should be a time to learn about options, to construct and solidify conceptual knowledge, and to create a meaningful future.
 There is strength in knowing how to achieve one's goals quickly in a familiar working environment, but we also believe that there is considerable value in learning larger concepts that are transferable, and working towards equitable, accessible, creative, innovative, and entrepreneurial futures.